St Andrews museum wall graphics

 Each window was cleaned 2-3 times, removing all debris before thoroughly dried.
 I applied the graphics dry, as the damp air would hinder a wet application.
 One by one, the graphics were tacked up, squeegeed and cut neatly around each edge.

 Marat the lobster grabbed lots of attention.
-Not to mention, the shift in the appearance of the library’s concrete exterior.
-The change was welcome and signalled life happening again, after months of uncertainty.
+The change was welcome and signaled life happening around campus again, after months of lockdown and uncertainty.

 Window graphics St Andrews